Data & Performance

 Best finished with Clayworks protective glaze for maximum damage resistance.
 Can be painted with micro-porous paint or pigmented protective glaze for an interesting decorative effect.

-86 Standard Colours and endless Custom Colours and aesthetic effects.
-Our colours are created with natural pigments throughout the material and hence the clay plasters will never require painting.
+88 Standard Colours and endless Custom Colours and aesthetic effects.
+Our colours are created with pigments throughout the material and hence the clay plasters will never require painting.
 This means significant savings in time, materials and also carbon.

 Dependent on ambient conditions in the room, and rates of absorption from the background material.
 In ideal conditions, the plaster should be fully dry within 24 hours, but can take up to 48 hours.
 Good air circulation is encouraged during and after application.